27

 – user_42

-Jul 19, 2018 at 18:23
+Commented Jul 19, 2018 at 18:23

 • Please add this somewhere, in the question or in an answer: who decides that, according to which criteria, when?
 I guess that will have to be written down beforehand ,at least here on meta, if implemented.
 And if there is such a rule, I guess I'd like that to be applied strictly and swiftly and uniformly: if one Trump-question gets that banner, then quite likely all should get one?
 I think the worst would be to apply that too much "on a case by case" basis.
-Jul 19, 2018 at 19:50
+Commented Jul 19, 2018 at 19:50

 • @LangLangC Please note that the rule that the policy that comments should be improvement suggestions and answers should answer the question (nothing more and nothing less) applies always!
 The text above is just a reminder for a practice which should be followed in general.